petros-educational-society/bring-framework/README.md

 <h3 id="ioc-container-id" style="text-align: center; line-height: 4">1.1.
 IoC container</h3>

-As part of the IoS implementation of the container, the following functionality was implemented:
+As part of the IoC implementation of the container, the following functionality was implemented:
 - application context
 - scanning all classes marked as [@Component](#dictionary-id) and [@Configuration](#dictionary-id) to create [BeanDefinitions](#dictionary-id)
 - creation [Beans](#dictionary-id) from BeanDefinitions, including autowired Beans